Tuck rule (ice hockey)

+The tuck rule is a rule by the National Hockey League (NHL) that stipulates that jerseys must be worn over protective equipment, not tucked into pants.

 Rule description

 The official rule by the National Hockey League is as follows:

 NHL Rule 9.5.
 All protective equipment, except gloves, headgear, and goaltenders' leg guards must be worn under the uniform.
 Should it be brought to the attention of the referee that a player is wearing, for example, an elbow pad that is not covered by his jersey, he shall instruct the player to cover up the pad and a second violation by the same player would result in a minor penalty being assessed.

 Rule 9.5 governs all protective equipment, including pants.
 Players are not permitted to tuck their jersey into their pants in such a manner where the top padding of the pant and/or additional body protection (affixed to the pant or affixed to the player's body) is exposed outside the jersey.
 The back uniform number must not be covered or obstructed in any fashion by protruding pads or other protective padding."

 The NHL decided to newly enforce uniform policies starting with the 2013–14 season.
 As a result, players are not allowed to tuck their jerseys into their pants, expose their elbow pads, or make any other modifications to their jerseys.

 Violations of this rule (which is called the "jersey tuck rule") are as follows: